vscode-debug-specs/go/README.md

-# How to Debug Golang with VSCode
+# How to Debug Golang with VS Code

 ## Summary